Tools

 QBO handles Canadian tax compliance well.
 It tracks GST/HST, generates the HST return summary, and integrates with QuickBooks Payroll for Canadian payroll processing.
 The reporting is solid, and the bill payment features on Plus are well-designed.

-Weaknesses: Additional users cost $11/month each (vs Xero's unlimited free seats).
+Weaknesses: Users are capped per plan (1, 5, or 25 seats), so a bigger team must upgrade tiers, versus Xero's unlimited free seats.
 The interface has become cluttered over the years, finding features requires navigating multiple menus.
-Intuit's pricing increases have been aggressive, with several increases in the past two years.
+Intuit's pricing has climbed aggressively, and QuickBooks now costs more than Xero at comparable tiers.
 The e-commerce integration ecosystem is smaller than Xero's.

 Who it is for: Businesses whose existing accountant prefers QBO, businesses that need built-in payroll, and businesses already on the Intuit ecosystem (TurboTax, Mint).